How to cite this paper

 / j phonetic distinction and adding some diacritics that help reading the text)

 and capitalize the proper names.
-In some cases the editor may supply a missing word or part
+In some cases the editor may supply a missing word

-of word, or point out to a repeated word or phrase but these emendations are always clearly
+of word, or point out to a repeated word or phrase but these emendations are always

 marked typographically.
 As an example of modern diplomatic edition we can quote Les plus anciens documents linguistiques de la France published